Cirkit Designer Logo

 Important Considerations and Best Practices

-• Load Testing: Test the module with a small load before connecting sensitive devices.
+• Output Voltage Adjustment: Always measure the output voltage with a multimeter before connecting sensitive devices.

 Example: Using XL4701-5 with Arduino UNO

-• Connect the VOUT pin to the Arduino UNO's 5V pin and the GND pin to the Arduino's GND.
+3. Connect the VOUT pin to the 5V pin of the Arduino UNO.

 // Simple LED Blink Example